Angelo Emo: Expedition to Portugal

 Emo set sail westward in mid-October.
 Contrary winds delayed the voyage near Malaga, before the Venetians were able to cross the Strait of Gibraltar and make for Lisbon.
 Unfortunately for Emo, his pilot mistook Cape da Roca for Cape Espichel, and almost wrecked the San Carlo by drawing near the shore.
 Emo realized the mistake and tried to correct course, but the heavy wind made the manoeuvre difficult.
 Emo had to reduce sail, and had to go through three sets of sails as they were ripped apart by the wind.
-San Carlo managed to clear the Berlengas islands, but the other two vessels were left behind in the process.
+The San Carlo managed to clear the Berlengas islands, but the other two vessels were left behind in the process.
 After two days of struggle with the wind, Emo anchored at the mouth of the Mondego River, but almost immediately the ship lost its tiller.
 A new tiller was laboriously installed, but it broke apart during the night, followed soon after by the entire rudder.
 Some of his officers panicked and suggested beaching the ship, but Emo managed to restore discipline.
-He made contact with the shore, and with the help of the British vice-consul at Figueira arranged for Portuguese ships to two the San Carlo to Lisbon.
+He made contact with the shore, and with the help of the British vice-consul at Figueira arranged for Portuguese ships to tow the San Carlo to Lisbon.

 At Cape da Roca, a hard easterly wind forced the towing vessels to abandon the effort.
 The San Carlo was left to drift rudderless for several days, while the crew tried to jury-rig a new rudder.
 The Costanza, also heavily damaged and leaking water, was sighted and the two ships remained in contact for a day, before they drifted apart again.
 Water supplies on board the San Carlo ran low.
 A makeshift rudder was installed, which allowed the ship to once again reach the Cape da Roca, before yet another violent wind came from the south and drove the San Carlo to the north.
 The new rudder had to be cut free, and only with great difficulty, by sailing stern first, did the crew narrowly avoid a shipwreck at the Berlengas.